jheussler/rfc/rfc-template.md

 ## Proposal

+> The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD",
+> "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be
+> interpreted as described in [RFC 2119](http://tools.ietf.org/html/rfc2119).

 Detailed features and examples of the proposal.

 Explain here how the proposal integrates with existing components if needed.